VallionXD/ValScript/README.md

-# ValScript
+# ValScript - Script Hub
-A custom script hub using a interface based on the minecraft hacked client vape lite.
+> A custom script hub using a interface based on the minecraft hacked client vape lite.